 Laurentian Ski Hill offers the opportunity to experience panoramic views of the city with unlimited chair lift rides and guided hikes down the hill amongst the beautiful foliage.
-The Scenic Fall Colours Tour event also includes live entertainment, family activities, food options plus more.

 FAMILY FARM FUN

 For the entire month of October, Leisure Farms (located in Sturgeon Falls, approximately 40 km west of North Bay) hosts their annual Pumpkin Patch event.
 Expect to spend at least half the day on site having fun and braving the haunted barn, keeping warm by the bonfire, getting lost in the corn maze, loading up the pumpkin canon, taking the obligatory picture beside the mountain of pumpkins, decorating a free pumpkin, and enjoying a free cookie and hot chocolate.
 It's not a day you want to miss so pre-book your tickets to ensure you don't miss out.